nischita44/drugQualityDetection/README.md

 **How to check whether GPU is available(TRUE)**

+In command line terminal run python

+import tensorflow as tf

+tf.__version__

-In command line terminal run python import tensorflow as tf tf.version tf.test.is_gpu_available() --- If GPU is available it should show TRUE.
+tf.test.is_gpu_available() --- If GPU is available it should show TRUE.

-To check whether training is running on GPU run nvidia-smi Once you run it you will get the details and you can see the GPU memory consumption
+To check whether training is running on GPU run nvidia-smi

+Once you run it you will get the details and you can see the GPU memory consumption

 **FOLLOW THE LISTED STEPS FOR TRAINING A MODEL FOR YOUR CUSTOM DATASET USING TENSORFLOW2.4

-Goto tensorflow2 model inside that goto object detection directroy.
+Goto TF2 model inside that goto object detection directroy.

 create a image folder inside that split your dataset into train and test folder in the ratio of 70: 30 or 75:25 or 80:20 or 90:10